 Down syndrome is a genetic condition that affects cognitive ability, causing mild to severe learning disabilities and distinctive facial characteristics.
-There are three types of Down syndrome: translocation, mosaicism, and trisomy 21, which is the most common and contributes to 95 percent of cases.
+There are three types of Down syndrome: translocation, mosaicism and trisomy 21.
+Trisomy 21 is the most common and contributes to 95% of cases.

 Characteristics: English physician John Langdon Down first characterized it in 1866.

 It is a condition or syndrome, not a disease.

 It is due to extra material in chromosome 21.
 In those with trisomy 21, the individual possesses a full extra copy of the chromosome.